 When processing payroll for yourself vs employees, choosing the right business structure is key to minimizing taxes.
 Determining how much and how often to pay helps with managing profitability and cash flow, which is why setting up a payroll system is important.
 Good payroll services make it easy and support employers with tax law compliance.

 If you need an easy way to automate payroll and file payroll taxes, consider using Gusto.
 You can use it to pay yourself as often as you’d like: weekly, biweekly, monthly, and so forth.
 The software can be set up within a few days, and you can pay yourself through direct deposit.
 Sign up for a free 30-day trial today.

-When choosing a payroll provider, employers must consider their business needs.
+When choosing payroll software, employers must consider their business needs.
 Some services are simpler if you’re only paying yourself, while others offer more value if you’re paying additional workers.
 The business’ structure benefits you want to access, and available software integrations should all be considered when choosing a payroll provider.
 Although cost is also a top factor—for many, it’s number 1—so it’s essential to analyze all the needs of a business before making a final decision.